CiscoTestAutomation/pyats/docs/easypy/usages.rst

     ``--clean-devices``, "a list of devices to :ref:`clean<kleenex_index>`" ``--clean-scope``, "whether to perform :ref:`clean/bringup<kleenex_index>` at job or task level" ``--invoke-clean``, ":ref:`Clean<kleenex_cleaners>` is only invoked when this parameter is specified."
-    ``--device-image``, "list of clean images per device in format device:/path/to/image.bin" ``--os-image``, "list of clean images per OS in format os:/path/to/image.bin" ``--group-image``, "list of clean images per group in format group:/path/to/image.bin" ``--platform-image``, "list of clean images per platform in format platform:/path/to/image.bin" ``--submitter``, "specify a run submitter (defaults to current user)" ``--html-logs``, "enable generating HTML logs"
+    ``--clean-device-image``, "list of clean images per device in format device:/path/to/image.bin" ``--clean-os-image``, "list of clean images per OS in format os:/path/to/image.bin" ``--clean-group-image``, "list of clean images per group in format group:/path/to/image.bin" ``--clean-platform-image``, "list of clean images per platform in format platform:/path/to/image.bin" ``--submitter``, "specify a run submitter (defaults to current user)" ``--html-logs``, "enable generating HTML logs"
     ``--image``, "specify the current test image information"